Resources

 contentHash: string, // hex — SHA-256 of plaintext; bound inside encryptedDek

-}The contentHash is bound inside the Seal-encrypted DEK payload (DEK_BYTES || CONTENT_HASH_BYTES).
-After decryption the client verifies the decrypted hash matches the sidecar hash and then verifies the decrypted plaintext hashes to the same value — preventing substitution attacks.
+}The contentHash is bound inside the Seal-encrypted DEK envelope (DEK_BYTES || CONTENT_HASH_BYTES).
+After decryption the client verifies the decrypted hash matches the sidecar hash, and verifies the plaintext SHA-256 matches the same value — preventing substitution attacks.